Modification Engine

 Overview

 Think of modifications as middleware or plugins that extend ProStream's functionality without modifying core code.
-Modifications can run before, during, or after major processes like position calculation and SubScene creation.
+Modifications can run before, during, or after major processes like Prepare Scene and SubScene creation.

 Key Concepts